OrdnanceSurvey/code-style-guide/Objective-C/README.md

 ##18.
 Third party libraries
 New third party libraries should be agreed with Ordnance Survey and proven to work/source code audited before adding it to the project.
 Please do not implement the library without prior approval.

+Do not use CocoaPods to install libraries.
+Please add libraries as dynamic frameworks.
+If you need to use a dependency manager, please use something non-invasive that won't cause breaking changes, like carthage.
+Dynamic frameworks should lower the need for a dependency manager, particularly one that can change the structure of your project.